mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 description: 1% Draft
 ---

-# Technical Writing Team Handbook
+# Technical Writing Handbook

-## Technical Writing Team Handbook
+## Technical Writing Handbook

-The Technical Writing team focuses primarily on Technical Documentation (including the User's Guide, Admin's Guide, and Developer documentation) and on Customer Education content.
+The Mattermost Technical Writers focuses primarily on Technical Documentation (including the User's Guide, Administrator's Guide, and Developer documentation) and on Customer Education content.

 ### Areas of Responsibility